sdegutis/immaculatalibrary.com/site/data/snippets/2021-10-27-we-ought-to-be-persuaded-by-obligation-benefits-interest-and-pursuit-of-happiness-to-seek-after-god.md

 ---
 published: true
+title: >-
-title: We ought to be persuaded by obligation, benefits, interest, and pursuit of happiness, to seek after God
+  We ought to be persuaded by obligation, benefits, interest, and pursuit of happiness, to seek after God
 archiveSlug: sinnersguide00luis
 archivePage: '314'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 195
 ---

 > Do you desire any other motive to persuade you to follow this wise example and embrace so great a good?